learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 end
 ```

-Running `rails db:migrate` now will produce slightly different schema, but still
+Running `rails db:migrate` now will produce slightly different schema, but if we
-connect the `"birds"` and `"locations"` tables to the `"sightings"` table by id:
+look at the file, we see it still connects the `"birds"` and `"locations"`
+tables to the `"sightings"` table by id:

 ```ruby
 create_table "sightings", force: :cascade do |t|